-Expanding GPU usage
+Expanding GPU usage in live video applications

 Powerful GPUs (Graphics Processing Units) are more and more used in different industries to accelerate complex and time consuming processing tasks which were previously executed on the computer processor (aka CPU).